viam-modules/orbbec/README.md

 ## DoCommand
 You can use DoCommand to upgrade the firmware of your device to the required version.

-Update the astra2 firmware to v2.8.20 and gemini_335le to v1.5.55.
+Update the astra 2 firmware to v2.8.20 and gemini_335le to v1.5.55.
 If running on macOS, you must manually unplug and replug the device after this returns.
 **WARNING**: Do not unplug the device while the firmware update is in progress.

 {